Long Term Care Insurance

 The first time that James Daoust, Jr. visited his clients, Joe and Theresa Mollicone, the couple rolled out a tray of cannolis.
 James became their insurance professional and over the next three decades sampled countless Italian specialties in the couple’s home.
 “He got hooked on Italian desserts,” Theresa says.

 As Joe approached his 65th birthday and his disability insurance was about to expire, James suggested Long Term Care Insurance.
-The Mollicones were initially hesitant,
+The Mollicones were initially hesitant, but neither wanted to be a burden to the other or to their two adult children, so they purchased policies.

 Less than six months later, Joe suffered a massive stroke that left him paralyzed on the right side and unable to speak.
 Three months after the stroke, the long-term care insurance policy started paying the maximum daily benefit and has been just enough to cover the cost of caring for Joe in their home.